simbadSid/BlaBlaCar_Technical_Test/README.md

 ## Build
 Our project is built and deployed using the Apache Ant toolset.
+The build script is entirely implemented in "./build.xml".
 In order to build an executable, a user needs to run the command:
 ```
 ant distribute